 - Fair Value of Common Stock.
-See "Common Stock Valuations" discussion below. - Expected Term.
+See "Valuations" discussion below. - Expected Term.
 This is the period of time that the options granted are expected to remain unexercised.
-We employ the simplified method to calculate the average expected term. - Volatility.
+We employ the simplified method to calculate the average expected term.

+- Volatility.
 This is a measure of the amount by which a financial variable, such as a share price, has fluctuated (historical volatility) or is expected to fluctuate (expected volatility) during a period.
-As we do not yet have sufficient history of our own volatility, we have identified several public entities of similar size, complexity and stage of development and estimate volatility based on the volatility of these companies. - Risk-Free Interest Rate.
+We have identified several public entities of similar size, complexity and stage of development and estimate our volatility based on the volatility of the common stock of these companies.
+In 2021, we intend to use the volatility of Tenable stock when calculating the fair value of purchase rights under the 2018 ESPP. - Risk-Free Interest Rate.
 This is the U.S. Treasury rate, having a term that most closely resembles the expected life of the stock option. - Dividend Yield.
 We have not and do not expect to pay dividends on our common stock.

-Common Stock Valuations
+Valuations